dbehnke/packer-oraclelinux-7/README.md

 # Oracle Linux 7 - Build with Packer, Use with Vagrant

-This will build an Oracle Linux 7 Installation for VirtualBox and Vmware (Untested) using packer and vagrant.
+Builds an Oracle Linux 7 Installation for VirtualBox and Vmware (Untested) using packer and vagrant.

-This template is based off of https://github.com/opscode/bento/blob/master/packer/centos-7.0-x86_64.json
+Template is based off of https://github.com/opscode/bento/blob/master/packer/centos-7.0-x86_64.json

 ## Prerequisites